All Children - All Families: About the Project

 - Caring for LGBTQ Children & Youth: A Guide for Child Welfare Providers

 This reference guide includes the must-know information (tips, terminology and FAQs) for providers caring for lesbian, gay, bisexual, transgender or questioning youth in out-of-home care.

 - Agency Self-Assessment

 An online assessment of agency policies and practices focusing on the ten ACAF benchmarks.

-An online survey for agency staff, assessing their general level of skills, knowledge and comfort in working directly with the LGBT community.
+An online survey for agency staff, assessing their general level of skills, knowledge and comfort in working directly with the LGBTQ community.

 - Training Curriculum

-A compilation of the most current LGBT resources for child welfare professionals.
+A compilation of the most current LGBTQ resources for child welfare professionals.